BY Vince Cooper

 During that excellent season Davies also put to bed any thoughts that he was a ‘one-trick pony’ as over two-thirds of the goal tally came from his feet.
-Soon after Manchester United manager Matt Busby, terming him ‘the best centre-forward in Europe, offered Southampton a bank-busting £200,000 for his signature.
+Soon after the season ended, Manchester United manager Matt Busby, terming him ‘the best centre-forward in Europe’, offered Southampton a bank-busting £200,000 for his signature.
 Bates turned him down and would continue to refuse all offers for his star man.

 Davies bags one of his four against Manchesteri United at Old Trafford

-Ron Davies with Mick Channon in the background
+Ron Davies with teammate Mick Channon in the background

 That season saw up-and-coming youngster Channon, who Bates brought into the side after allowing Martin Chivers to leave for Spurs for £125,000, top the scoring charts for Saints in a disappointing campaign in which the club dropped back down to 19th and were eliminated from Europe at the first stage.